stonerlab/stonerplots/README.md

  * aps1.5 - Switch to 1.5 column wide format
  * aps2.0 - Switch to 2 column wide format
  * aip2 - Switch to 2 column wide format for AIP journals
+ * stoner-dark - Switch to a dark background a lighter plotting colours.
  * hi-res - Switches to 600dpi plotting (but using eps, pdf or svg is generally a better option)
  * presentation_sm - a style for making 1/2 width graphs.
  * presentation_dark - tweak the weight of elements for dark presnetations.